 Students who begin their program in the Summer semester must register for a full-course of study, which is 5 credit hours as defined by the Graduate College.
 For professional programs and undergraduate programs, full-time in summer is defined as 6 credits.

-International Students with F-1 or J-1 visas may only take one online class (up to 3 credits) and have it count towards their full course of study requirement.
-If a student only needs one course to finish their program of study, it cannot be taken through online/distance education.
-There must be a physical presence requirement for the course.
-A student may take additional online courses during the semester once the full course of study requirement is met.
+F-1 students may only count one online course (up to 3 credits) toward their full-time enrollment requirement.
+J-1 students may not count any online courses toward their full-time enrollment requirement.
+If a student only needs one course to finish their program of study, it cannot be taken through online or distance education.
+There must be a physical presence requirement during the final term of study.
+F-1 and J-1 students may take additional online courses during the semester once the full-time enrollment requirement is met.